Crazypersonalph/task-1-text-adventure/INFO.md

 You have to get as far as possible, and have to avoid colliding with obstacles.

+#### Before running the game, make sure to have NumPy installed, for Python mathematics support.

+You can install it with `pip install numpy` or `python -m pip install numpy`

 ### Instructions for servers
 In order to get the most enjoyability out of the game, you must allow Python through your Windows firewall for other computers to access the game.